-(\) - excluding treasury shares.
+^{() -} excluding treasury shares.

 On 28 April 2010, the Annual General Meeting of Shareholders of OAO NOVATEK approved the final 2009 dividend totaling RR 5,314 million (including treasury shares), which is to be paid within 60 days to the shareholders of record at the close of business on 22 March 2010.
-The amount due was included within trade payables and accrued liabilities and was settled in July 2010.
+The dividends were paid in July 2010.

-10 SHARE-BASED COMPENSATION PROGRAM
+9 SHARE-BASED COMPENSATION PROGRAM